lukensmall/pkg_ping/README.md

 immediately takes away the possibility to unveil() any further.

 It automatically discovers whether you are running a release vs a current or beta snapshot!

+It will precache your dns server by running "unbound-host" using /var/unbound/etc/unbound.conf if you are running unbound, or "host" if you are not.
+This way, there is no inconsistency between runs after your dns host is updated.

 This program should work on OpenBSD versions 6.4+ (Up to 6.6 as of this writing) and won't compile for earlier versions.